Muhyiddin Yassin: Sacked from the cabinet

-During Najib's mid-term Cabinet reshuffle on 28 July 2015, he was dropped from his position as Deputy Prime Minister.
+During Najib's mid-term Cabinet reshuffle on 28 July 2015, he was dropped from his position as deputy prime minister.
 The dismissal came after Muhyiddin had made public and critical remarks about Najib's handling of the 1Malaysia Development Berhad scandal.
 Najib stated that Muhyiddin's dismissal, and the contemporaneous dismissals of other Ministers who had been critical of his leadership, was to create a more "unified team".
 Muhyiddin remained UMNO deputy president, but after keeping up criticism of UMNO, he was eventually sacked by the party's supreme council in June 2016.
 Muhyiddin remained unrepentant, maintaining that he had never betrayed the party and pledging to continue speaking out.

-Post deputy premiership (2015–2020)
+Post deputy premiership (2015–2018)

 Establishment of BERSATU party

-In August 2016, Muhyiddin registered a new political party, called Parti Pribumi Bersatu Malaysia (PPBM or Bersatu for short) together with former Malaysian prime minister Mahathir Mohamad.
-Muhyiddin became the party's president while Mahathir and his son Mukhriz became the chairman and deputy president.
+In August 2016, Muhyiddin registered a new political party, called Parti Pribumi Bersatu Malaysia (PPBM or Bersatu for short) together with former prime minister Mahathir Mohamad.
+Muhyiddin became the party's president while Mahathir and his son Mukhriz Mahathir became the chairman and deputy president.
 The new party is focused on Bumiputera – Malays and Orang Asli – in the sense that full membership is only open to Bumiputera.
 Other races can join the party but cannot vote or contest in party elections.
+On 24 November 2023 during the 6th BERSATU annual general meeting (AGM), Muhyiddin, as the 1st and founding President of BERSATU, announced that he would not defend his party presidency at the next party elections in 2024.
+His announcement was unanimously rejected by the party supreme council and attracted strong opposition from the AGM delegates.
+The following day on 25 November 2023, he withdrew the decision and said he would defend his party presidency and serve another term as the party president after the persuasions of his wife.

-Minister of Home Affairs
+Minister of Home Affairs (2018–2020)

-He was appointed as Malaysian Minister of Home Affairs by Prime Minister Tun Dr. Mahathir Mohamad when Pakatan Harapan won the 14th General Election.
+He was appointed as Malaysian Minister of Home Affairs by Prime Minister Mahathir Mohamad when Pakatan Harapan won the 14th General Election.